lzhang12/handson-ml2/notes/chap4.md

    * Stochastic GD

+     * each epoch run $m$ times (pick instance randomly, or shuffle the training set), each time calculate the gradient vector (in this case, actually a scalar)
+     * features
        * has better chance to find global minimum than Batch GD
        * learning schedule used to gradually reduce learning rate

    * Mini-batch GD